 Alfred Hitchcock was born in London on August 13, 1899.
 Over a 50-year career as a movie director, he helped revolutionized film style with taut, twist-filled classics like “Psycho,” “Rear Window” and “Vertigo.”
 His dapper fashion sense, rotund physique and trademark dark humor also established him as one of Hollywood’s most beloved behind the camera celebrities.
-On the 115th anniversary of his birth, learn nine surprising facts about the man known as the big screen’s “Master of Suspense.”
+Check out nine surprising facts about the man known as the big screen’s “Master of Suspense.”

 1. One of his first films is lost to history.

 Following a six-year stint in the sales and advertising departments of a telegraph company, the 21-year-old Hitchcock made the jump to the movie business in 1921.
 He got his first chance to direct a full-length film with 1925’s “The Pleasure Garden,” and then followed up his debut with “The Mountain Eagle,” a silent melodrama set in Kentucky.
 All the prints of the “The Mountain Eagle” have since disappeared, and today all that remains of the film is a handful of production photos and a lobby card that was found at a flea market.
 Hitchcock was reportedly happy that the film was lost—he once called it “a very bad movie”—but it now stands at the top of the British Film Institute’s “Most Wanted” list of lost films.

 2. His wife was his closest collaborator.